-A summary report will be included in the Assessment Folio at the end of the year.
+Normally a report will be issued for each child half way through the year and at the end of the year.

 Every now and then your child may feel unwell while at school.
-If children are not well, they will be taken to the Sick Bay, and we will attempt to contact the parents to ask that the child be collected from school.
+If your child is not well, they will be taken to the sick bay, and we will attempt to contact the parents to ask that the child be collected from school.

 Bike Track – link to youtube video of bike track

-It’s the result of three years of fundraising and planning.
+The bike track is the result of three years of fundraising and planning.
 Phase two of the project was to buy 37 bicycles and helmets.
-Bikeon Trust worked in partnership and supported financially with accessing further trust support to enable a full bike track around the field and through the beautiful bush.
-The track has also received support from the Lion Foundation, Auckland Transport, Hiway Stabilisers, Constellation Communities, Trust Dragon Community Trust Harcourts Foundation Simone Simone du Bernard.
+Bikeon Trust worked in partnership with the school and supported the school financially, with accessing further trust support to enable a full bike track around the field and through our beautiful bush.
+The track has also received support from the Lion Foundation, Auckland Transport, Hiway Stabilisers, Constellation Communities, Trust Dragon Community Trust, Harcourts Foundation and Simone du Bernard.
 Thanks to Euro Builders a modified storage shed was built with materials supplied by The Shed Company and Simone du Bernard, Harcourts Cooper & Co to keep the bikes secure.

-The Bike Team of students are organising the space, the rosters and the maintenance area.
+The Bike Team of students have organised the space,rosters and maintenance area.